exercism/v3/languages/csharp/exercises/concept/classes/.meta/design.md

 This Concepts Exercise's Concepts are:

-- `classes`: know what classes are; know what encapsulation is; know what fields are; know how to define a parameterless constructor; know how to create an object; know how to update state through methods; know about the `void` type.
+- `classes`: know what classes are; know what encapsulation is; know what fields are; know how to create an object; know how to update state through methods; know about the `void` type.

 ## Prequisites